 Daniel was written during the period of the Maccabees, in the middle of the 2nd century B.C., or about 400 years after the events it describes.
 Its origin is betrayed in chapter 11, when Daniel supposedly prophesies about the future.

-There are no animals in the vision in Daniel 10-12.
-The Persian kingdom is identified by name (11:2), but none of the later kingdoms or kings is named.
-Instead, the names “king of the south” and “king of the north” are used; each for an entire kingdom consisting of a whole series of kings.
-The reader has to identify the relevant king by comparing the events described by the prophecy with actual history.
+There are no animals in Daniel 11.
+The prophecy names the Persian kingdom (11:2), but none of the later kingdoms or kings are named.
+Instead, the titles “king of the south” and “king of the north” are used to describe entire kingdoms, each consisting of a series of kings.
+The reader of Daniel 11 has to identify the individual kings by comparing the events described in the prophecy with actual history.

-Verse 2 predicts four more Persians kings, and that the fourth will attack Greece.
-This was the Persian king Xerxes.
-By virtue of his failed attack on the Greeks he brought the Greek nation onto the ‘world’ scene.
+The chapter opens with a description of individual Persians kings, concluding with Xerxes, who attacked Greece (11:2).
+By virtue of his failed attack on the Greeks, he brought the Greek nation onto the ‘world’ scene.

-Beginning with the troublesome reference to the “breakers of your people” in verse 14, however, interpretations diverge.
-Critics agree that verses 14 to 19 describe Antiochus III.
-To quote a critical scholar:
+Verse 14 refers to the “breakers of your people.”
+Here interpretations start to diverge.
+But interpreters generally agree that verses 14 to 19 describe Antiochus III.
+To quote a Critical Scholar: